Mornor/CarND-Behavioral-cloning/README.md

 ## Project: Behavioral cloning

 ### Overview
-This is the 3rd project of the <a href="https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013">Self Driving Car Engineer Nanodegree</a>I am taking part. <br>
+This is the 3rd project of the <a href="https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013">Self Driving Car Engineer Nanodegree</a> I am taking part. <br>
 The aim of this project was to build a Deep Neural Network to clone my driving behavior while driving a car around a circuit (in a simulator).
 The car is equipped with virtuals cameras on the hood, the left and right of it.
 While driving, the simulator records the 3 images, as well as the corresponding steering angle.
-The nework is then feed by theses datas, and train to predict the steering angle of a given cameras.
+The nework is then fed by theses datas, and train to predict the steering angle of a given image.
 By doing that, the Network is then able to drive the car itself around the circuit.

 ### Data collection
 The simulator is provided with a <i>training mode</i> allowing us to record data while driving the car around the track.
 The issue here is that I was only able to use a keyboard to drive the car, which caused a lot of noise.
-The Udacity team has been king enough to provide us a clean dataset. <br/>
+The Udacity team has been kind enough to provide us a clean dataset. <br/>
 A row from the dataset (<i>driving_log.csv</i>) contains the path of the left, right and center images mapped with the steering angle.<br/>
 <center><img src="readme_imgs/driving_log.png"></center>
 Regarding the left and right images, we need to change the original steering angle.
 The basic idea here is to find the angle which would be necessary to apply to the steering wheel to be centered on the image, starting from the left or right image. <br>